Tired of Messing with Contacts? Can’t Wait to Throw Away Your Glasses?

 - is at least eighteen years old

-- is willing to accept the potential risks, complications and side effects of LASIK
+- will accept the potential risks, complications and side effects of LASIK

 LASIK Appointment Expectations

 The Consultation: Your first appointment is a consultation with the doctor to determine if you are a candidate for LASIK.
 The doctor may examine your eyes and the health of your cornea.
 Houston Eye Associates doctors recommend that you be over the age of 18 and that your prescription for eyeglasses or contacts has not changed.
 Also, patients with certain medical conditions or women who are pregnant may not be good candidates.